filamentphp/filament/packages/admin/docs/02-resources/08-widgets.md

 }
 ```

+If you'd like to learn how to build and customize widgets, check out the [Dashboard](../dashboard) documentation section.

 ## Displaying a widget on a resource page

 To display a widget on a resource page, use the `getHeaderWidgets()` or `getFooterWidgets()` methods for that page: